pivotal/docs-tap/getting-started.md

 - **Dedicated cluster requirements for Workload or Service clusters:** service clusters, for instance, might need access to more powerful SSDs.
 - **Different cluster life cycle management:** upgrades to Service clusters can occur more cautiously.
-- **Unique compliance requirements:** data is stored on a Service cluster which might have different compliance needs.
+- **Unique compliance requirements:** data is stored on a Service cluster, which might have different compliance needs.
 - **Separation of permissions and access:** application teams can only access the clusters where their applications are running.